kevinabrown/kevinabrown.github.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-Kevin A. Brown is a Postdoctoral Scholar in the Argonne Leadership Computing Facility (ALCF) at Argonne National Laboratory, a US Department of Energy national research laboratory.
+Kevin A. Brown is the inaugural Walter Massey Fellow at Argonne National Laboratory, a US Department of Energy national research laboratory.
-Kevin works in the area of large-scale high-performance computing (supercomputing) with his current research focused on _Exascale Interconnect Performance Evaluation_.
+Kevin works in the area of network performance analysis and simulation as the PI for the project _Improving Data Movement Performance for Emerging AI and Climate Science Workloads on Future Supercomputers_, a 3-year Laboratory Directed Research Development (LDRD) Program funded project.

 Kevin's profile page at ANL is located [here](https://www.anl.gov/profile/kevin-a-brown).